-AIs and AI libraries are written in squirrel and need to make use of OpenTTD's API for AIs.
+Scripts and associated libraries are written in squirrel (version 2) and need to make use of OpenTTD's API for Scripts.
 Useful ressources include:

 - NoAI API API for OpenTTD's AIs.

-- Wiki Wiki section dedicated to AI development.
+- Wiki Wiki section dedicated to Script development.

-- Forum Forum dedicated to OpenTTD's AI development.
+- Forum Forum dedicated to OpenTTD's Script development.

 - Squirrel 2 Reference Reference manual for the squirrel language.